kkx/ethglobal_gasdrop/README.md

 This repository is a fork of safe wallet interface.
 For more information please follow check [here](https://github.com/safe-global/safe-wallet-web/).

+The project was built and tested using aave and uniswap DApp as you can see in the demo video

 ## Additional environment variable

 `AIRSTACK_API_KEY` is required to support airstack api.